jina-ai/jina/README.md

 Jina is a neural search framework that empowers anyone to build SOTA and scalable deep learning search applications in minutes.

-Jina is split into Docarray, Finetuner and Jina Core:
+Jina is composed of Docarray, Finetuner and Jina Core:
 * <a href="https://github.com/jina-ai/docarray/">DocArray</a>: Library for working with unstructured data.
 It allows deep-learning engineers to efficiently process, embed, search, recommend, store, and transfer the data with a Pythonic API.
 * <a href="https://github.com/jina-ai/finetuner/">Finetuner</a>: Tune the weights of any deep neural network for better embeddings on search tasks.
 It helps you to deliver the last mile of performance and quality for domain-specific neural search applications.
-* <a href="https://github.com/jina-ai/jina/">Jina Core</a>: Framework to orchestrate and deploy neural search applications.
+* <a href="https://github.com/jina-ai/jina/">Jina Core</a>: Framework to orchestrate, serve, scale and deploy neural search applications.
 Develop your own DocArray based search application easily and run it locally or in the cloud.

 <!-- end ecosystem-description -->
-With Jina Core you th following features:
+Jina Core comes equipped with the following features:

-🏗️ **Modular Building Blocks** - [explain value of working with docs in Executors, ]

-**Serve** - [Explain gateway API]

-🌩️ **Local & cloud friendly** - Distributed architecture, scalable & cloud-native from day one.
-Same developer experience on both local and cloud.
+**Orchestrate** - Define your neural search application as a pipeline of Executors.
+Each Executor performing specific tasks like generating embeddings or indexing.
+Jina exposes the necessary concepts to orchestrate your neural search application in such a composable way.

+**Serve** - Jina uses industry standard technologies like gRPC/protobuf to exchange information.
+Your Jina search application can be easily exposed via an API using http, websockets or gRPC.

+**Scale** - Jina allows you to scale your neural search applications horizontally by adding more machines.
+High availability and throughput setups can be easily achieved with Jina.

+**Cloud Native** - Jina is built as Cloud native framework.
+All your workloads can be containerized.
+They can be easily deployed with Docker Compose or Kubernetes.
+Thus making any Cloud deployment working similarly to your local installation of Jina.

+🏗️ **Modular Building Blocks** - Jina pipelines are modularized and each Executor can be easily shared via the <a href="https://hub.jina.ai">Hub</a>.
+This enables you to share pipelines with co-workers or to leverage pre built building blocks.